la2050/challenge/_2021/connect/altadena-library-district.md

   Altadena Libraries are committed to helping students and their families who do not have equal opportunity to technology, literacy, and other learning resources through outreach projects, such as a Mobile Library.
-Why is this project important to the work of your organization?: >- Altadena Library District is an independent special district in Los Angeles County in the unincorporated community of Altadena, where there are no municipal or civic buildings for the community that offer a focal point for
+Describe the project, program, or initiative that this grant will support to address the problem identified.: >- Altadena Library District is an independent special district in Los Angeles County in the unincorporated community of Altadena, where there are no municipal or civic buildings for the community that offer a focal point for